X Close Menu

 Ian has worked in the Trust since the summer of 2007.
 He originally started as Bank admin staff.
 On the bank he was based in the pharmacy reception and really liked the challenge that came along with dealing with both staff and patients.
 After around 3 months a full-time position as pharmacy receptionist became available and he went for it!

-In 2009, Ian became a student pharmacy technician which is a two year training course that allowed him to work in most pharmacy areas associated with UH Bristol, including the eye hospital, the children’s hospital and on trials.
+In 2009, Ian became a student pharmacy technician which is a two year training course that allowed him to work in most pharmacy areas associated with UH Bristol and Weston, including the eye hospital, the children’s hospital and on trials.

 Over the last five years Ian has been a Medicines Management Technician in the Oncology Centre and he has built up great relationships with Pharmacy, the ward teams and the patients, especially the teenage patients.

 Even more recently, over the last few months Ian has been funded to become a Macmillan Pharmacy Technician which will help patients who are just starting chemotherapy.